mharen/mharen.github.io/blog/2011/2011-02-10-reasons-why-we-should-give-google.md

 ![image%5B9%5D.png](image%5B9%5D.png)

 Google isn’t all showy or anything, it just gives me results.
 But sometimes the results suck. <strong>Here are a few reasons to give Google a break:</strong>  <ol>   <li>The results only suck occasionally.
 I use Google a lot.
-If you do, too, check your <a href="https://www.google.com/history/">history</a> to see just how much:
+If you do, too, check your [history](https://www.google.com/history/) to see just how much:

 ![choose-search%5B3%5D.jpg](choose-search%5B3%5D.jpg)</li>    <li>Google will take over the world and you better be on its good side when it does </li> </ol>